-In fiscal year 2014, EBMUD continued to effectively manage its finances and strengthen its financial position by adopting sufficient water and wastewater rates to fund capital infrastructure improvements and to maintain strong financial performance.
+In fiscal year 2015, EBMUD continued to effectively manage its finances and strengthen its financial position by adopting sufficient water and wastewater rates to fund capital infrastructure improvements and to maintain strong financial performance.
+The District implemented Government Accounting Standards Board (GASB) Statement No. 68 - Accounting and Financial Reporting for Pensions that created a \$477 million decrease of prior period adjustment in net position.
 The following results of operations indicate a continuing strong and stable fiscal position.

-The total assets and deferred outflows of the District exceeded the total liabilities and deferred inflows by \$1.7 billion (net position).
+The total assets and deferred outflows of the District exceeded the total liabilities and deferred inflows by \$1.3 billion (net position).

-Net position increased by \$35 million or 2% during the fiscal year.
+Net position increased by \$87 million or 5% during the fiscal year before \$477 million decrease of prior period adjustment in net position per implementation of GASB 68.

-Capital assets increased by \$93 million or 2% to \$4.2 billion.
+Capital assets increased by \$121 million or 3% to \$4.4 billion.

-During the year, operating revenue increased by \$35 million or 8% to \$462 million.
+Operating revenue increased by \$2 million or 0.4% to \$464 million.

-Operating expense increased by \$21 million or 6% to \$406 million.
+Operating expense decreased by \$21 million or 5% to \$385 million.

-Non-operating net expense increased by \$8 million or 13% to (\$71) million.
+Non-operating net expense decreased by \$4 million or 6% to (\$66) million.

-Capital contributions, consisting of capital facility fees, decreased by \$7 million or 12% from the prior fiscal year.
+Capital contributions, consisting of capital facility fees, increased by \$24 million or 49% from the prior fiscal year.